chile109/blockwhaler-frontend/README.md

 ## Features

-- **New Gameplay Modes**: Introducing cooperative missions and exploration quests.
+- **New Gameplay Modes**: Whaling Shark NFT to get the rare cool equipment NFT and bonus prize.
 - **Enhanced NFT Customization**: More NFT equipment options for sharks, allowing for greater personalization.
 - **Dynamic Prize Pools**: Sharks' prize pools grow with each unsuccessful capture attempt.
-- **Mobile Support**: Play BlockWhaler on your mobile devices.
-- **Multi-Chain Support**: Integration with multiple blockchain ecosystems.
 - **Fair and Transparent Gameplay**: Powered by Chainlink VRF for verifiable randomness.

 ## Installation